How to spot measles

 Cases of measles in Europe have hit a record high, according to the World Health Organization.
 In 2017, there were 23,927 reported cases yet the year before, only 5,273.
 But why?

 Specialists say that the surge in measles cases is due to a decrease in the number of people being vaccinated.
-The Measles, mumps and rubella (MMR) vaccination has been surrounded by an air of controversy since being linked to autism in 1998, when a study of 12 children published in The Lancet linked the MMR jab to the development of autism.
+The Measles, mumps and rubella (MMR) vaccination has been surrounded by controversy since being linked to autism in 1998, when a study of 12 children published in The Lancet linked the MMR jab to the development of autism.
 That research has since been discredited and two major studies have been published subsequently which also failed to prove any link.

 How do measles spread?